 Ideally, afterwards you feel a difference-sometimes dramatic.
 Some people feel a lightness they may not have felt in a long time and more energy.
 People who have more serious digestive issues can get the biggest impact from a series of sessions.

 Once you get that good clean feeling, I like to say keep it going as long as you can with good nutrition.
-When you start to feel that you need a little assistance again, another session or series.
+When you start to feel that you need a little assistance again, another session or series are beneficial.

 Some people need regular sessions due to chronic issues, and that’s ok, too.
 I’ve been working with some clients for years who have seen dramatic improvement in overall well-being from consistent appointments.